giga-sec/gigaSec-Tech-Notes/3. Notes/NMAP.md

 (This prevents the server from repeatedly trying to make the request).
 ![[Pasted image 20220703152536.png|250]]
 ![[stealthscan.png]]

-This has a variety of advantages for us as hackers:
+### Advantages of SYN Scan (-sS) for us as hackers:
--   Bypass older Intrusion Detection systems as they are looking out for a full three way handshake.
-This is often no longer the case with modern IDS solutions; it is for this reason that SYN scans are still frequently referred to as "stealth" scans.
+-   Bypasses older Intrusion Detection systems as they are looking out for a full three way handshake.
+(This is often no longer the case with modern IDS solutions; it is for this reason that SYN scans are still frequently referred to as "stealth" scans).
--   SYN scans are often not logged by applications listening on open ports, as standard practice is to log a connection once it's been fully established.
-Again, this plays into the idea of SYN scans being stealthy.
+-  **==SYN scans are often not logged by applications==** listening on open ports, as standard practice is to log a connection once it's been fully established.
--  SYN scans are significantly faster than a standard TCP Connect scan.
-It doesn't have to bother about completing (and disconnecting from) a three-way handshake for every port thus making it faster.
+-  ==**SYN scans are significantly faster== than a standard TCP Connect scan**.
+It **doesn't have to bother about completing/disconnecting from a three-way handshake** for every port thus making it faster.

-Disadvantages to SYN scans
+### Disadvantages to SYN scans (-sS)
--   They require sudo permissions  in order to work correctly in Linux [1].
-This is because SYN scans require the ability to create raw packets (as opposed to the full TCP handshake), which is a privilege only the root user has by default.
+- **They require sudo permissions to work in Linux** [1].
+This is because SYN scans requires creating raw packets (as opposed to the full TCP handshake), which is a privilege only the root user has by default.
 [1] SYN scans can also be made to work by giving Nmap the CAP_NET_RAW, CAP_NET_ADMIN and CAP_NET_BIND_SERVICE capabilities; however, this may not allow many of the NSE scripts to run properly.
 - Unstable services are sometimes brought down by SYN scans, which could prove problematic if a client has provided a production environment for the test.

-For this reason, SYN scans are the default scans used by Nmap _if run with sudo permissions_.
-If run **without** sudo permissions, Nmap defaults to the TCP Connect scan we saw in the previous task.

-When using a SYN scan to identify closed and filtered ports, the exact same rules as with a TCP Connect scan apply.

-If a port is closed then the server responds with a RST TCP packet.
-If the port is filtered by a firewall then the TCP SYN packet is either dropped, or spoofed with a TCP reset.

-In this regard, the two scans are identical: the big difference is in how they handle _open_ ports.

 ### How UDP Scan works
-The lack of ACK bit makes UDP significantly more difficult (and much slower) to scan.
+The lack of ACK bit makes UDP significantly more difficult/slower to scan.

 When a packet is sent to an open UDP port, there should be no response.
 When this happens, Nmap refers to the port as being `open|filtered`.
 It suspects that the port is open, but it could be firewalled.
 If it gets a UDP response (which is very unusual), then the port is marked as _open_.
 More commonly there is no response, in which case the request is sent a second time as a double-check.
 If there is still no response then the port is marked _open|filtered_ and Nmap moves on.